aldryn/aldryn-boilerplate-bootstrap3/docs/testing/unit_tests.rst

     // now let's cleanup
     fixture.cleanup()

-You can find more information about this within the `karma-fixtures <https://github.com/billtrik/karma-fixture>`_ documentation.
+You can find more information about this in the `karma-fixtures <https://github.com/billtrik/karma-fixture>`_ documentation.